 Despite rising inflation, geopolitical turmoil, and the striking impact of COVID-19 lockdowns in China, the personal luxury goods market experienced “remarkable performance in the first quarter of 2022,” Bain found, growing by 17 to 19 percent at current exchange rates (13 to 15 percent at constant exchange rates), over the same period in 2021, with the Boston-based management consulting company pointing to a number of key factors that are helping to drive 2022 rises.

 The U.S. market, for instance, is experiencing “unprecedented growth as luxury brands are unleashing the real power of diversity and inclusion, discovering the true potential of the entire American customer base.”
 Sales of luxury goods in Europe are also on the rise thanks to “booming local demand driven by a fierce ‘back to normal’ attitude and a rebound in intraregional tourism,” and “limited consequences [of the Russia-Ukraine war] on global luxury customer sentiment and spending.”
-(LVMH, for one, revealed this spring that sales in Europe were up 45 percent during Q1 on a year-over-year basis, with its fashion and leather goods brands, as well as jewelry brands like Tiffany & Co., enjoying strong growth in the EU, as well as the U.S. Meanwhile, Kering reported in April that sales at its biggest brand Gucci were driven largely by local customers in North America and Western Europe during the first quarter of the year.)
+(LVMH, for one, revealed this spring that sales in Europe were up 45 percent during Q1 on a year-over-year basis, with its fashion and leather goods brands (think: Louis Vuitton, Dior, Celine, and Loewe, among others), as well as jewelry brands like Tiffany & Co., enjoying strong growth in the EU, as well as the U.S. Meanwhile, Kering reported in April that sales at its biggest brand Gucci were driven largely by local customers in North America and Western Europe during the first quarter of the year.)